MicrosoftDocs/Console-Docs/docs/getnumberofconsolemousebuttons.md

 When a console receives mouse input, an [**INPUT\_RECORD**](input-record-str.md) structure containing a [**MOUSE\_EVENT\_RECORD**](mouse-event-record-str.md) structure is placed in the console's input buffer.
 The **dwButtonState** member of **MOUSE\_EVENT\_RECORD** has a bit indicating the state of each mouse button.
 The bit is 1 if the button is down and 0 if the button is up.
 To determine the number of bits that are significant, use **GetNumberOfConsoleMouseButtons**.

+> [!TIP]
+> This API is not recommended and does not have a **[virtual terminal](console-virtual-terminal-sequences.md)** equivalent.
+This decision intentionally aligns the Windows platform with other operating systems.
+This state is only relevant to the local user, session, and privilege context.
+Applications remoting via cross-platform utilities and transports like SSH may not work as expected if using this API.

 ## Requirements

 | | |